Prenuptial Agreements In California

 2. Before signing, each party must be provided with a fair, reasonable, and full disclosure of the property or financial obligations of the other party.

-It can be modified or amended during the marriage.
+4. A prenuptial agreement can be modified or amended during the marriage.
 If a couple decides to divorce, it may provide prospectively for the terms for the divorce.

 California’s 7-day Rule For Prenups